 Finally, if you use your mobile phone to browse the web on the go, you’ll love this last one: Flash 10.1 (don’t tell Steve, it’s our secret!), allowing you to have as close to the ‘full web experience’ as you can on a smartphone.
 This means that most websites work just like they would on the web, for instance, it seemed like such a novelty being able to watch a video embedded into a BBC news article, but it definitely added more to the experience.

-All things considered, the HTC Desire will be a big competitor for the iPhone this year, it’s solid, well built handset that feels good in your hand, has a great set of specifications to rival the iPhone and even does some things that the iPhone doesn’t do such as the Google Maps Satellite Navigation app and the aforementioned internet sharing.
+All things considered, the HTC Desire will be a big competitor for the iPhone this year, it’s solid, well-built handset that feels good in your hand, has a great set of specifications to rival the iPhone and even does some things that the iPhone doesn’t do such as the Google Maps Satellite Navigation app and the aforementioned internet sharing.

-Although I’m sure Apple have something up their sleeves for the iPhone 4G at WWDC in a few months.
+Although I’m sure Apple has something up their sleeves for the iPhone 4G at WWDC in a few months.
 If you’re looking for a new smartphone, the HTC Desire just muscled its way into your wish list, providing arguably the best Android experience yet on almost every major carrier in the UK, the Android mobile platform has come a long way in a relatively short time since the T-Mobile G1 was first released.

 It will be interesting to see just how widespread and popular this handset becomes as it’s not only available to buy HTC Desire sim-free (and then put your choice of free PAYG sim cards or existing contract sim card into it), but you can also get it on a contract deal on just about every UK mobile network.